 If you enjoy the Jane Austen evening you might like to come to the Round’s regular Thursday evening meetings, where we do a wide range of dances in the English style dating from the mid-seventeenth century through to the present day.

-Arrangements for booking tickets for the Jane Austen evening on 10th March 2018 will be posted here nearer the time.
+The next Jane Austen evening will be on Saturday 9th March 2019.
+Arrangements for booking tickets will be posted here nearer the time.